Minerva Studio - Fotolia

 "Because the term public is used, many users have the false impression that the data that they store in the cloud is easy to get and is not private," said Engin Kirda, co-founder and chief architect at Lastline, a network security provider.

-While it is true that data hosted for free is often analyzed by companies, such as Facebook or Gmail, and used for marketing purposes, any pay-to-play public cloud services have strong privacy and security guarantees as a part of their business model.
-It is in the provider's best interest to make the cloud as secure and private as possible.
+While it is true that data hosted for free is often analyzed and used for marketing purposes by companies such as Facebook or Gmail, pay-to-play public cloud providers have strong data protection and privacy guarantees as a part of their business models.
+It is in the provider's best interest to make the cloud as secure as possible.

 10. Users lose control of their cloud data

-While it's hard to debunk this public cloud myth, Erez Berkner, CEO of Lumigo, a serverless monitoring platform, believes none of the major cloud providers would risk their reputation to spy on customers, as the implications could be harmful to the business.
-Google even released Access Transparency, a service that enables enterprises to see the vendor's actions in their clouds.
+While it's hard to debunk this public cloud myth, Erez Berkner, CEO of Lumigo, a serverless monitoring platform, believes none of the major cloud service providers would risk their reputation to spy on customers, as the implications could be harmful to their business.
+In fact, they've increased ways to see their activity -- Google's Access Transparency service, for example, enables enterprises to see the vendor's actions in their clouds.

 The same goes for where data is stored in the cloud.
 Enterprise customers often fail to realize that various configurations make it possible to absolutely restrict where their data resides, which could alleviate some of the anxiety, Roberts said.